-the court’s process for deciding a property order may not seem straightforward at first glance, but it follows a step-by-step process.
+the court’s process for deciding a property order may not seem straightforward at first glance

 The court identified three “core propositions”: